gentics/demoportal/README.md

 1. Import all projects and invoke project clean

-2. Create a new Tomcat 7 server instance
+2. Create a new Apache Tomcat 7 server instance and add the following webapps:

-* Add the webapps during server creation
-* Set the runtime server configuration path to: `/demoportal-config/target/eclipse_configuration' Please close and reopen the server configuration window before continuing.
+* demoportal-webapp
+* demoportal-portalnode-webapp
+* demoportal-genticsimagestore-webapp

-* Add the following argument to your Server VM Arguments:
+3. Add the following argument to your Server VM Arguments:

 <code>
+	-Dworkspace.dir=${workspace_loc}
 	-Dcom.gentics.portalnode.confpath=${workspace_loc}/demoportal/demoportal-config/target/demoportal_configuration
+	-Dcatalina.config=file://${workspace_loc}/demoportal/demoportal-config/src/main/eclipse-conf/catalina.properties
 <code>

-3. Make sure you invoked 'Publish' for your Server in order to update the used Server settings.
+4. Make sure you invoked 'Publish' for your Server in order to update the used Server settings.